microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Before the HOL - Cognitive services and deep learning.md

    Workspace details:

    - **Workspace name**: Enter **ml-wksp-SUFFIX**, where SUFFIX is your Microsoft alias, initials, or other value to ensure uniquely named resources.
 Names must be unique across the resource group.
-Use a name that's easy to recall and to differentiate from workspaces created by others.
+Use one that is easy to recall and differentiate from workspaces created by others.
    - **Region**: Select the region you used for the hands-on-lab-SUFFIX resource group.
    - **Storage account**: Accept the generated storage account name.
    - **Key vault**: Accept the generated key vault name.